Transfer Learning for Contextual Multi-armed Bandits: Adaptivity

 \subsection{Adaptive algorithm}

-In this section, we present a two-stage adaptive transfer learning algorithm for the contextual multi-armed bandits with self-similar reward functions.
-In short, the adaptive algorithm begins by computing a reasonably good estimate $\widehat{\beta}$ for the H\"{o}lder smoothness parameter $\beta$ (see Procedure~\ref{alg:smoothness}), and then uses $\widehat{\beta}$ as an input to a variant of Algorithm~\ref{alg:UCB-TL} that is guaranteed to achieve nearly optimal statistical guarantees given an accurate estimate of the smoothness parameter.
-The details are summarized in Algorithm \ref{alg:UCB-TL-adaptive}.
+In this section, we present a two-stage adaptive transfer learning algorithm designed for contextual multi-armed bandits with self-similar reward functions.
+In essence, this adaptive algorithm begins by computing a reasonably precise estimate $\widehat{\beta}$ for the H\"{o}lder smoothness parameter $\beta$ (see Procedure~\ref{alg:smoothness}).
+It then uses $\widehat{\beta}$ as an input to a variant of Algorithm~\ref{alg:UCB-TL}, which guarantees a near-optimal statistical performance if given an accurate smoothness estimate.
+A comprehensive description of this algorithm is summarized in Algorithm \ref{alg:UCB-TL-adaptive}.

 \floatname{algorithm}{Algorithm}

 \floatname{algorithm}{Procedure}